halocore099/TpmWrapperFull/docs/WINDOWS_BUILD.md

    ```powershell
    Get-Tpm
    ```
-3. Make sure you're running as Administrator (if required by TPM policy)
+4. Make sure you're running as Administrator (if required by TPM policy)
+5. Restart computer if TPM shows "RestartPending: True"

 ### Error: "wolfTPM not found"